csound-plugins/csound-plugins/docs/opcodes/uniqinstance.md

 ## Abstract

-Modify pfield values of an active instrument instance
+Return an fractional instrument number which is not in use

 ## Description